Pinchas: Little Chefs

 פרש"י "בקנאו את קנאתי בקצפו את הקצף שהיה לי לקצוף"

-Rav Moshe Feinstein z”l makes an interesting observation: the posuk seems to emphasize that the reason Pinchas deserved to be rewarded was because “he avenged the vengeance that Hashem needed to take”.
-The fact that he shared, or partnered with Hashem.
-The primary reward was that he took it upon himself to carry out something that otherwise Hashem Himself would need to do.
+Rav Moshe Feinstein z”l makes an interesting observation.
+The posuk seems to highlight that the reason Pinchas deserved a reward was that “he avenged the vengeance that Hashem needed to take”.
+The fact that he shared -- partnered -- with Hashem.
+That he took upon himself to execute something that Hashem Himself would otherwise have needed to do.

-Rav Moshe gives a beautiful parable to illustrate this idea.
-Very often a mother is carrying something, or cooking something, and her little child wants to help.
-The child wants to pour something into the batter, or carry some of the packages along with the parent.
-The truth is, that perhaps it would even be easier for the mother to just do the whole job herself-the ‘help’ of the child might even slow her down!
-But the fact that the child wants to help warms the mother’s heart- and creates a cherished moment and lasting memory.
+Rav Moshe illustrates this with a beautiful parable.
+A mother is carrying packages and her young child wants to help her.
+She is preparing a meal and the eager child wants to pour something into the batter.
+It would be easier for the mother to just do the jobs herself.
+The ‘help’ of the child might even slow her down!
+But the fact that the child wants to help warms the mother’s heart -- and creates a cherished moment and maybe a lasting memory.